Gelede Masquerade Myth Meaning & Symbolism

 The Tale of Gelede Masquerade

 Let the drums speak first.
-Let their deep, talking rhythm call you back to a time when [the world](/myths/the-world “Myth from Tarot culture.”/) was thinner, when [the veil](/myths/the-veil “Myth from Various culture.”/) between the village and the wild, between the waking and the dreaming, was but a breath.
+Let their deep, talking rhythm call you back to a time when the world was thinner, when the veil between the village and the wild, between the waking and the dreaming culture."), was but a breath.
 In the land of the Yoruba, there was a silence that was not peaceful, but pregnant with a terrible power.
 The rains withheld their blessing.
 The soil grew hard and resentful.
 Children fell ill with fevers that had no name, and women suffered in childbirth, their wombs becoming chambers of shadow.

 The elders gathered, their faces maps of worry.
 They consulted the Ifá oracle, casting palm nuts and listening for the whispers of Orunmila.
 The message that came was clear, and it chilled the blood.
 The disturbance came not from a lack, but from an excess of power—the raw, untamed, creative-destructive force of the Awon Iya Wa, the "Our Mothers."
 These were not merely ancestors; they were the elemental feminine principles of the earth itself, the witches who could build a life in the morning and unravel a destiny by nightfall.
 They were offended.
 They felt unseen, unhonored in their terrible majesty.